pdx-cs-ai/classical-ai-notes/08-more-ml/08-1-features.md

-## ML Metatechniques
+## ML Metatechniques: Feature Selection

-* Before we plunge into more ML algorithms, worth talking more about the stuff that is common across ML apps
+* Worth talking more about the stuff that is common across ML apps

 * So far we've talked about

   * Controlling overfitting through dataset splits
   * Evaluating with limited data through cross-validation

-* There's worlds more: we'll hit just a few
+* There's worlds more: we'll look at feature selection today

 ## Feature Selection